Halliwell Jones Stadium: Usage

-Rugby League
+Rugby league

 The stadium was primarily built as a rugby league venue and to be home of Warrington Wolves.

-It has also been used as a neutral venue on multiple occasions, the first being the Challenge Cup Semi Finals since it opened in 2004:
+It has also been used as a neutral venue on multiple occasions, the first being the Challenge Cup semi-finals since it opened in 2004:

 After successfully hosting its first Challenge Cup semi final in 2004, the ground was also selected to hold the Championship Grand Final on five separate occasions between 2006 and 2011.

 It 2015, Warrington were chosen to play in the inaugural World Club Series.
 The club chose to host the game at the Halliwell Jones rather than move it to a bigger venue.

 The Halliwell Jones has also been a venue for international rugby league, hosting a European Cup and World Cup.

 Association football

-The Halliwell Jones was chosen as one of the venues to host the Women's 2005 Euro Championship.
+The Halliwell Jones was chosen as one of the venues to host the 2005 Women's European Championship.
 In 2007, Liverpool chose the stadium to host their reserve team, who played there until 2009.